ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/ethancunt/CVE-2022-45599](https://github.com/ethancunt/CVE-2022-45599) :  ![starts](https://img.shields.io/github/stars/ethancunt/CVE-2022-45599.svg) ![forks](https://img.shields.io/github/forks/ethancunt/CVE-2022-45599.svg)

 ## CVE-2022-45544
- Insecure Permission vulnerability in Schlix Web Inc SCHLIX CMS 2.2.7-2 allows attacker to upload arbitrary files and execute arbitrary code via the tristao parameter.
+ ** DISPUTED ** Insecure Permission vulnerability in Schlix Web Inc SCHLIX CMS 2.2.7-2 allows attacker to upload arbitrary files and execute arbitrary code via the tristao parameter.
+NOTE: this is disputed by the vendor because an admin is intentionally allowed to upload new executable PHP code, such as a theme that was obtained from a trusted source or was developed for their own website.
+Only an admin can upload such code, not someone else in an &quot;attacker&quot; role.